Taha991/UrWave-Assessment/README.md

-# README.md

 ## Project Overview

-This repository contains the complete implementation for the Products and Categories Management System.
-The project includes both backend and frontend applications, along with database creation and seed data scripts.
+This repository contains the complete implementation of the Products and Categories Management System using Onion Architecture.
+The project ensures separation of concerns, scalability, and maintainability.
+It includes both backend and frontend applications, with secure authentication and role-based access control (RBAC).

 ## Features

+### Backend
+- **Architecture**: Onion Architecture for clean separation of concerns.
+- **Authentication**: JWT-based authentication with refresh token support.
+- **Authorization**: Role-based access control (Admin, Customer) with middleware for role validation.
+- **Product Management**:
+  - Server-side pagination.
+  - Filtering by category, price range, and status.
+  - Custom sorting options.
+  - Inline editing for quick updates.
+- **Category Management**:
+  - Hierarchical structure support.
+  - CRUD operations with relationship handling.
+  - Product reassignment on category deletion.
+- **Error Handling**: Centralized error handling with detailed responses.
+- **Caching**: Basic caching for frequently accessed data.

+### Frontend
+- **Framework**: Angular 18+ with standalone components.
+- **State Management**: Signal-based state management for real-time updates.
+- **UI Components**: Built using PrimeNG components.
-- **Backend**: .NET API with endpoints for managing products, categories, and user authentication.
+- **Responsive Design**: Styled with TailwindCSS for consistent and responsive design.
-- **Frontend**: Angular application for managing products and categories with interactive features.
+- **Role-based Redirection**: Conditional navigation based on user roles.

+### Database
-- **Database**: SQL Server database with tables for products, categories, users, and related data.
+- SQL Server with tables for products, categories, users, roles, and logs.
-- **Authentication**: Login system with role-based redirection (Admin, Customer).

 ## Setup Instructions